 When team-buildings involve mental competition, sharing opinions and ideas or giving feedback, generally the same status quo from the office is observed in a team-building too.
 Unfortunately a few hours or weekend away at an off-site location doesn’t remove poor communication, hostility and a poor culture from the workplace.
 In fact, it can make it worse.
 With as much as 85% of the workforce disengaged (Gallup), for teams and organisations to bring their people on board mentally and emotionally, it will take more than a team-building activity.
 If this sounds familiar to you, and you are looking at ways to build a high-performance and actively involved team or you are on the receiving end of a team-building event feeling as though participation if forced upon you, you are not alone!
 Activities that make people feel physically or emotionally uncomfortable or take people away from family for extended periods of time are counter-productive for building bonds and relationships.
 Yet teams need to be built and developed.

 Organisations with the strongest culture created platforms for their employees to build relationships.
 People want to work with others that they enjoy being around and it takes time to build these connections.
+To learn more about team-building and innovative talent acquisition, check out Origin Resources.
 An 85% workplace disengagement rate would indicate that a general apathy for true participation in team-building type events is the least of the organisation’s concerns.
 There are many factors that contribute to having an engaged employee who feels fully motivated in the workplace: